SebastienDaniel/relational-json/README.md

 ```

 ## Essential concepts
-Relational-JSON builds a **dynamic** data store of objects.
-Each object relates to other objects based on the following relations:
+Relational-JSON builds a **dynamic** data store of objects, to achieve this it makes heavy usage of object `Getters/Setters` from ES5.
+Each object created by relational-json is prototype-less, it doesn't inherit any properties or methods.
+This allows us to make a predictable inheritance chain with predictable own-properties and enumerable properties.

+There are two types of relations supported by relational-json:
-- Extension (*inheritance*).
+- **Extension** (*inheritance*).
 Parent's become childrens' prototypes along the inheritance chain.
-- Aggregation (*one-to-one or one-to-many*)
+- **Aggregation** (*one-to-one or one-to-many*).

+## IMPORTANT limitation
+Because relational-json makes heavy usage of `Getters/Setters` you won't be able to use recursion for traversing nested structures.
+Due to the dynamic nature of your relations, a recursive operation will loop eternally because each nested object could also refer to it's containing object, which starts the whole loop over every time.

+If you need to work with a chunk of data with recursive functions, we suggest you map the chunk you need, and use that map.

 ## JSON data structure
 Create your relational data-structure (*JSON format*) following the instructions below: